 Mid Budget Solo Travelers ($35 and up): Cheap motels are widely available, and they are usually located along the highway.
 Expect to pay about $50 - $60 for a basic private double at the popular chains like Motel 6.
 Airbnbs average at about $50 for a private room, and at about $100 for an entire unit.
 Fun fact - Airbnb started in San Francisco!

 Getting There: The main international airports are Los Angeles International Airport and San Francisco International Airport.
 Direct flights are available from most of the other major cities.
 Be prepared for a 30 – 60 minute wait through security, and don’t forget that if you have a layover in the US from abroad, you’ll need to collect and re-check your luggage.
-From its neighbouring states like Oregon, Nevada, and Arizona, you can enter California by car, buses (Greyhound is the main long-distance bus company), trains, and flights.
+From its neighboring states like Oregon, Nevada, and Arizona, you can enter California by car, bus (Greyhound is the main long-distance bus company), train, and air.

-Grocery Shop & Cook Your Own Food ($5 - $10): To save money, you can buy your own groceries at the local supermarkets and farmers markets and cook your own meals.
-There are also all kinds of small casual eateries, and food trucks that sell fresh and delicious snacks and mains for cheap.
+Grocery Shop & Cook Your Own Food ($5 - $10): To save money, you can cook your own meals by buying your own groceries at the local supermarkets and farmers markets.
+There are also all kinds of small casual eateries and food trucks that sell fresh, delicious snacks and mains for cheap.
 California is mecca for Mexican food lovers, though with such a melting pot of cultures, you can find anything you want at just about any price point.

 *Tipping: Make sure that you tip in California, including taxis, all restaurants, and hotel room cleaning staff.
 It’s customary to tip 20% in restaurants, which may seem high, but it’s our culture and unless the service is particularly bad (go ahead and let them know, and they may refund your meal), it’s expected.